Basic-Geometry/core-geometric-system-mcp/sphere-volume.md

-# Volume of a sphere
+# Volume of a sphere defined by comparison to a cube

 The volume of a sphere is defined by comparing it to a cube, since that is the base of volume calculation.